martinbudden/BabyCube/BC200/readme.md

 ## Tips for printing the parts

+Many parts on the BabyCube are designed to press-fit together (a bit like Lego), so the tolerances are quite tight.
+For this reason it is important you printer is properly calibrated before you print the BabyCube parts.
+In particular the extruder should be calibrated, the printbed correctly trammed (levelled), and "elephant's foot" compensation set if required.

 The printed parts can be divided into two classes, the "large parts" (ie the left, right, top and back faces), and the "small parts" (the rest of the parts)